 Agricultural properties are often used simultaneously for more than one purpose, such as a roadside commodity stand next to the field where the commodity is grown, or a farmer's homesite situated on the same parcel as cropland.
 Such mixed-use properties must be classified proportionately, according to the appropriate property classes for each use occurring on the property.
-For instructions on determining mixed-use assessment percentages for agricultural properties subject to multiple uses, refer to the Department's ASSESSMENT PROCEDURES MANUAL, Part 3, Chapter 2, Determining Mixed-Use Percentages and Assessment Ratios.
+For instructions on determining mixed-use assessment percentages for agricultural properties subject to multiple uses, refer to the Department publication entitled Determining Mixed-Use Percentages and Assessment Ratios.